vendi-advertising/elementor-widget-creator-library/README.md

 # elementor-widget-creator-library
-This class which serves as a simplified method to easily and quickly create widgets for WordPress page builder plugin called Elementor
+This class which serves as a simplified method to easily and quickly create widgets for WordPress page builder plugin called Elementor.
+Simply create widget form fields using a XML markup instead of writing complex PHP.

 ## Method
 Place file `widgetloader.php` in `wp-content/mu-plugins` to autoload the class